 Before a new coin launches in the cryptocurrency market, the project team always offers early investors a chance to buy the assets at discounted prices.
 Usually, this happens before listing through events like presales, initial coin offerings (ICOs), and initial exchange offerings (IEOs).

 These opportunities allow investors to find new cryptos and invest early, hoping to have profitable returns when it is listed on exchanges.
-However, since there are many new cryptocurrencies on the market, it’s important to know how to buy new crypto before listing.
+However, since many new cryptocurrencies are on the market, it’s important to know how to buy new crypto before listing.
 We review the process in this trading guide to help investors make informed decisions.

-What is Pre-Listing Investment?
+What is Pre-listing Investment?

 While this article is about how to buy new crypto before listing, it’s essential to understand what a pre-listing investment is before diving into the details.